 One batch will make about 24 perfect cookies, enough to feed a crowd or to serve as a family dessert for the whole week.
 I have made these cookies many times since that first day, and they always disappear quickly.
 So, give my Italian almond cookies a try and see what you think.
 I hope you like them just as much as I do!

 Ingredients for Almond Cookies

 See recipe card below this post for ingredient quantities and full instructions.

-- Almond flour – You can buy almond flour from the grocery store or you can make your own.
+- Almond flour – You can buy almond flour from the grocery store, or you can make your own.
 Simply grind almonds in a food processor until they are very fine.
-Do not overgrind or they will turn into almond butter!
-Sift the ground almonds through a fine mesh sieve to make the flour fluffy and light.
+Do not overgrind, or they will turn into almond butter!
+Then, sift the ground almonds through a fine mesh sieve to make the flour fluffy and light.
 Freshly ground almond cookies are very tasty!